-Peggy Perdue has been called a “big idea” poet by David Biespiel, but her work situates itself directly in the small miracles of the everyday.
+Peggy Perdue has been called a “big idea” poet, but her work situates itself directly in the small miracles of the everyday.

 Get Exclusive Access

-Unlock poems, videos, and other content you can’t find anywhere else.
-You will also be signed up for insider news and updates about my work and special events.
-You can unsubscribe anytime.
-(All you have to do is click the “unlock” button below and then “make a custom pledge” of a dollar or more.)
+Unlock a year’s worth of poems, videos, and other content you can’t get anywhere else.
+You will also be signed up for insider news, updates, and special events.
+You can cancel anytime.

 Join My Community

-Read new poems, get bonus content, participate in live chats, and become part of my inner circle—where I share ideas, a little about my thought processes, and other perks—by becoming a patron.
+Read new poems, get bonus content, and become part of my inner circle—where I share ideas, a little about my process, and other perks—by becoming a patron.